*NOTE: This concept should only be attached to New 52 ongoing #1 issues. No other issues, annuals, international prints, or trade collections.*

 The relaunch wasn't merely cosmetic, many of DC's properties were re-imagined or refreshed.
 Changes to current characters ranged from minor tweaks, to complete reboots.
 Due to sales being generally high on both the Batman and Green Lantern franchises prior to the initiative, much of those family of characters' continuity remained the same.
 Some books, like Green Lantern, directly following the events of War of the Green Lanterns, the final story arc of the previous volume of the book; meanwhile, the new Teen Titans explores the first meeting of the team, effectively erasing the history of the previous modern day Teen Titans.
 In other cases, characters were brought in from different universes, such as with Voodoo, Grifter, Midnighter, Apollo, and more from the Wildstorm universe.

 All the New 52 titles were put into one of seven groups, or "families" of similarly related books.
-The first family was Justice League, that featured many traditional super hero books.
-The Batman family contained all the books about Batman and his allies like Nightwing, Batgirl, etc. Green Lantern featured all the books revolving around the various Lantern Corps.
+The first family was Justice League, that featured the JL titles and many traditional super hero books except the big three that have their own group.
+The Batman family contained all the books about Batman and his allies like Nightwing, Batgirl, etc., as well as Detective Comics.
+The Superman family contained all the book about Superman and his allies like Supergirl and Superboy, as well as Action Comics.
+Green Lantern featured all the books revolving around the various Lantern Corps.
 The Dark featured books whose characters were more magic or mystic based.
 The Edge featured characters with more of a hardline, action oriented setup.
 Finally, Young Justice featured titles involving many of the DCU's teenage heroes, such as the Teen Titans.